|Forthcoming event||See the build up|

 Last updated: 10/06/12 10:58 By: Andrew

 Early start with the sun shining and wind blowing.
 A good sail trying out Bill's old 74L Goya wave board- not the easiest board I've sailed.
 Probably why he's changed!
 Good fun none the less.
-Good to see John G, Karl and Marion for the first time in ages.
+Good to see John G for the first time in ages.
 Also Steve ans Leude arrived later for a stroll.
 We all ended up having a beer in the Inn on The Beach.
 Good end to the day.

 Brilliant blast at Bramblebush Bay